 There is also plenty of free recreation at the Fort (more on this below) so you don’t need to go to the theme parks every day.

-- Tent or Pop-Up Campsite $70+ – These sites have room for a pop-up camper or a camper van-type vehicle, and up to 2 tents.
+- Tent or Pop-Up Campsite – These sites have room for a pop-up camper or a camper van-type vehicle, and up to 2 tents.
 The concrete pad is only 10 feet by 25 feet, but there is a sandy area behind it for your tents.
 These are the only sites that DO NOT have sewer, but there are 2 comfort stations (bath houses) nearby.

-- Full Hook-Up Campsite $93+ – These sites combine a concrete pad up to 10 feet by 45 feet with a smaller tent space at the back.
+- Full Hook-Up Campsite – These sites combine a concrete pad up to 10 feet by 45 feet with a smaller tent space at the back.
 The full hook-up loops are numbered 1600-1900.
-These sites are the same size as teh next category, preferred, but priced lower because they are farther away from the action, which can be a good or bad thing depending on your preference.
+These sites are the same size as the next category, preferred, but priced lower because they are farther away from the action, which can be a good or bad thing depending on your preference.
 Read more about internal campground navigation and transportation below.

-- Preferred Campsite $100+ – We love the preferred campsites in because they are closest to the marina, Settlement trading post, and restaurants.
+- Preferred Campsite – We love the preferred campsites in because they are closest to the marina, Settlement trading post, and restaurants.
 Located in loops 100, 200, and 300, the concrete pads are up to 10 feet by 45 feet.
-It is important to note that these are the first three loops built at Disney back in 1971, so they roads are tight and backing in can be tough.
+It is important to note that these are the first three loops built at Disney back in 1971, so the roads are tight and backing in can be tough.

-- Cabins $335+ – The cabins are a terrific way to enjoy the campground without your RV.
+- Cabins – The cabins are a terrific way to enjoy the campground without your RV.
 They sleep six, with a queen bed & two bunks in the back room and a pullout sleeper sofa in the living room.
 You can also get a portable crib.
 They also have one bathroom and a kitchen with a full-sized refrigerator, microwave, dishwasher, and a small cooktop with two burners.
 Each cabin also has a picnic table and grill outside.
 There is a second pool at Fort Wilderness located closer to the cabins.
 It is affectionately called, “the quiet pool” because it doesn’t have the snack bar or slide that the larger, Meadows pool has.

 For detailed information on the loops and even individual assessments on specific campsites, check out this terrific article from the Wilderness Princess or take this quiz to find out which loop is best for you.

-Comfort Stations – More than just a bath house!
+Comfort Stations – More than just a bathhouse!

 As previously mentioned there are 15 comfort stations strategically located through the campground.
 Many loops have their own comfort station, but some share a single, centrally located station.
-The comfort stations are all air conditioned and include private showers, restrooms, laundry rooms, and ice machines.
-They are open 24 hours a day, but have security locks that are activated from midnight to 6 a.m.
+The comfort stations are all air-conditioned and include private showers, restrooms, laundry rooms, and ice machines.
+They are open 24 hours a day but have security locks that are activated from midnight to 6 a.m.

 Restaurants

-- Trail’s End Restaurant is located at the Settlement by the Marina and has a buffet style breakfast and dinner or a la carte lunch.
+- Trail’s End Restaurant is located at the Settlement by the Marina and has a buffet-style breakfast and dinner or a la carte lunch.

 - P and J’s Southern Take Out is located at Trail’s End, but has a separate entrance on the left.
 It offers limited carry-out items all day.